mitchallen/coin-flip/README.md

 The GitHub Actions workflow will use this token to authenticate and publish the package.
 See `.github/workflows/publish.yml` for details.

+> **Note:**
+> If you see a warning in VS Code like `Context access might be invalid: GH_PUBLISH_TOKEN` in your workflow YAML, you can safely ignore it.
+This warning is a static analysis message and does not affect workflow execution as long as the secret is set up in your GitHub repository.

 ## Testing

 To run tests: